sophienyaa/NodeRenogy/README.md

 Generally, standard PC serial ports (DB9/DB25) are RS232, if your machine doesn't have one you can use a USB > Serial adapter.
 For RS485 you will need a USB > RS485 adapter or similar.

 **NOTE:** TTL Serial (as found on Raspberry Pi's, Microcontrollers, etc) is **not** the same as RS232.
-RS232 operates at higer voltages and can damage equpiment if connected to a TTL serial port.
+RS232 operates at higher voltages and can damage equipment if connected to a TTL serial port.
 You **must** use an adapter (e.g a MAX3232) with TTL serial ports.

 I will be covering RS232 here, as that's what my controller (Renogy Wanderer) supports.
 I am using a USB > Serial adapter connected to a Raspberry Pi Zero.
-The adapter I have uses the Prolific PL2303 chipset, I would recomend one using this chipset.
+The adapter I have uses the Prolific PL2303 chipset, I would recommend one using this chipset.
 They can be had from [Amazon](https://www.amazon.co.uk/gp/product/B003WOWBBW/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1), etc for under £20.

 ### Building a cable

 Once you have a way to connect to RS232 devices, you will also need a cable.
 As far as I can see, Renogy do not sell these.
-So you will need to make one.
+So, you will need to make one.

-The Renogy Wanderer (and other controllers that use RS232) has a RJ12 jack that it uses for serial communcations.
+The Renogy Wanderer (and other controllers that use RS232) has a RJ12 jack that it uses for serial communications.
 This will need to be connected to your RS232 interface.
 In my use case, I built a RJ12 > DB9 cable to use with a Serial > USB adapter.

 The RJ12 connector on the controller has 6 pins, with the first 3 being needed for our cable.
 The remaining pins are for power.
 See the below table for the pinout.